Introduction to the world of hot wallets.

 1 Introduction to Hot Wallets.

 Hot wallets put users’ private keys in encrypted form on connected devices.
-Private keys’ role is that of which which they sign transactions and prove ownership of crypto assets.
-Upon a user’s initiation of a transaction the wallet signs it digitally and sends it out to the blockchain network.
+Private keys’ role is that of which they sign transactions and prove ownership of crypto assets.
+Upon a user’s initiation of a transaction, the wallet signs it digitally and sends it out to the blockchain network.

 Internet connection speed.

-Due to the fact that hot wallets are always on, we see almost immediate transaction processing which in turn makes them very useful for trading, payments, and interaction with decentralized apps.
-Speed and ease of use are hot wallet’s greatest assets.
+Due to the fact that hot wallets are always on, we see almost immediate transaction processing, which in turn makes them very useful for trading, payments, and interaction with decentralized apps.
+Speed and ease of use are the hot wallet’s greatest assets.

 Transmitting and Receiving Crypto.